Success Advice

 Give Talks

 This is possible in many ways.
 If you don’t prefer personal contact, broadcast yourself on the internet.
-A short 5 minutes of your time recording can be viewed thousands of times by people in your new industry, colleagues and clients.
+A short 5 minutes of your voice recording can be viewed thousands of times by people in your new industry, colleagues and clients.

 Teach